International students in Australia, one of the countries experiencing significant changes in its study abroad policies in 2023.

-Many measures to protect international students
+Many measures to protect international students.

 A building at Harvard University, USA

-New regulations take effect from 2024
+The new regulations will take effect from 2024.

-International Students in the UK
+International students in the UK

 UNIVERSITY OF SOUTHAMPTON